Share what kind of mom you are!

 1. Choose the first thing.

 Let go of pressuring yourself to make the perfect decision every time.
 That’s key to mastering how to deal with decision fatigue.
 Trust me, I’m talking to myself here.
 I don’t just want to pick out a good pair of sunglasses—I want the perfect pair.
-I don’t want to decide on a decent birthday present for our neighbor—I want the perfect present.
+I don’t want to decide on a decent birthday present for our youngest—I want the perfect present.
 But this constant search for the “perfect” decision brings me to a point of decision fatigue much more quickly, and there I am, blankly staring at the shelves or endlessly searching online.
 To deal with my perfectionism, I’ve learned to choose the first acceptable thing I see and declare that it is good enough.
 Because it is!

 2. Create a default.

 According to Kendra Adachi, author of The Lazy Genius, you can “decide once” on a lot of things.
 Make the decision just one time, and later you can trust it and default to that decision for days or even weeks to come!
 For example, last spring I made a list of 10 meals that my family loved and rotated this list for three months.
 It took no brain power to do the meal planning and grocery shopping.
 And you know what?
 My family didn’t even notice that I had those 10 meals on repeat.
-You can do this for whatever daily tasks stress you out.
-It may seem monotonous, but taking the guesswork out of those little decisions will reserve your brainpower and energy for other things.

 3. Categorize this decision.